aleshaleksey/fansys23/02-base-rules.md

 ___
 #### HiT, strength, carrying capacity

 Larger entities are bigger targets, and have more of themselves to move, so they do not dodge as easily.
 Thus they suffer a penalty to DEX saves and "evasion", but gain a bonus to STR saves and "armour".
+It should be noted that the penalty from small size never reduces the "armour" bonus below 0.

 Likewise carrying capacity increases with size, but less(!) than the weight of equipment, arms and armour.
 (See the ["Size rules tables"](#size-rules-table)).